Go Back

 • Prepare regular large pot to steam tamales, take a metal steamer that expands out, place it in pot.
 Fill bottom of pot with about 6 cups of water.
 If using a large steamer pot with an insert, it takes about 12 cups of water to fill.

-• Cover with foil paper, add lid, turn heat to high to get a quick boil going.
-Reduce heat and steam tamales for 1hour.
-Set the timer for 30 minutes at which time you will add another 2 cups of hot water to the pot.
-Continue steaming for another 30 minutes.
+• Turn heat to high to get a quick boil going.
+When ready, reduce heat and steam tamales for 1hour.
+Carefully pull out one tamal.
+Let it sit for 5 minutes before unwrapping.
+If the husk comes away easily, the tamales are done.
+If it doesn't, continue steaming for another 30 minutes.
 Remove from heat and let them sit, covered, until ready to serve.
-Test a cooled tamal.
-If it peels away easily from the husk, they are done.
-As they cool, they will become more firm.
+As they cool, they will become firmer.
 Serve with your favorite salsas and toppings for garnish.

 Notes